VSS Unity: Test flight program

-VSS Unity will undergo a test regimen similar to VSS Enterprise, then will embark on testing beyond what Enterprise experienced.
-The test flights are expected to be fewer, as Enterprise has already tested the design's responses under numerous conditions.
-For each flight test, the White Knight Two aircraft carries Unity to altitude.
+VSS Unity underwent a test regimen similar to VSS Enterprise and then embarked on testing beyond what Enterprise experienced.
+The test flights were expected to be fewer, as Enterprise had already tested the design's responses under numerous conditions.
+For each flight test, the White Knight Two aircraft carried Unity to altitude.
 Testing began with captive carry flights, in which Unity was not released from its carrier aircraft.
-Testing then progressed to free-flight glide testing, and will continue with powered test flights.
-It is possible that only two or three flights under each regime previously tested will be performed, instead of the five or ten that Enterprise performed.
+Testing then progressed to free-flight glide testing, and continued with powered test flights.

 On 8 September 2016, Virgin Galactic commenced flight testing of Unity with a captive-carry flight.
 On 1 November 2016, Virgin Galactic conducted another captive-carry flight of Unity but cancelled the glide portion of the flight because of wind speed.
 On 3 November and 30 November, additional captive-carry flights took place.

 In July 2017, Richard Branson suggested that the craft was to begin powered tests at three-week intervals.
 In September 2017, CEO George Whitesides suggested that engine testing was complete, and that only a "small number of glide flights" remained before VSS Unity would begin powered test flights.
 The first powered flight test took place on 5 April 2018 when a 30-second rocket firing accelerated Unity to a speed of Mach 1.87 and an altitude of 84271 ft.
 The first powered test flight of Unity exceeded the altitude of all powered test flights of its predecessor, Enterprise.

 VSS Unity VP-03, the first suborbital spaceflight of VSS Unity was successfully completed on 13 December 2018, surpassing the 50 mi altitude considered the boundary of outer space by NASA and the United States Air Force.

 Following its February 2019 flight to space, VSS Unity began to undergo modifications including installation of the commercial cabin, and changes to cockpit displays.
 Upon completion of these modifications, VSS Unity along with its carrier craft, VMS Eve, were moved to Spaceport America in New Mexico in February 2020.
-After completing two additional glide tests in New Mexico in May and June 2020, VSS Unity underwent final modifications to the commercial cabin and in July 2020, Virgin Galactic first publicly showed the interior of the space craft.
+After completing two additional glide tests in New Mexico in May and June 2020, VSS Unity underwent final modifications to the commercial cabin and in July 2020, Virgin Galactic first publicly showed the interior of the spacecraft.

+Unity then continued the test flight program in the years 2020–2023.
+A notable flight occurred in 2021 when Virgin Galactic founder Richard Branson flew aboard Unity to space.
+The final test flight (defined as final flight with only Virgin Galactic personnel onboard) was Virgin Galactic Unity 25 mission on 25 May 2023.
+The first operational flight of Unity (defined as the first flight flying passengers that were not Virgin Galactic employees) was Galactic 01 on 29 June 2023.

+The flights of VSS Unity ended mid-2024 to focus the effort on the next generation Delta-class vehicles, expected for 2025–26.